-Accounting principles generally accepted in the United States of America require that the management's discussion and analysis as listed in the table of contents be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
-We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
+Accounting principles generally accepted in the United States of America require that the management's discussion and analysis, be presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+We have applied certain limited procedures to the required supplementary information in accordance with GAAS, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise CIRM's basic financial statements.
-The Dolby Grant schedule of revenues, expenditures and available resources, Stem Cell Fund Combining Balance Sheet and Stem Cell Fund Combining Statement of Revenues, Expenditures and Changes in Fund Balance (Combining Statements) are presented for purposes of additional analysis and are not a required part of the basic financial statements.

-The Dolby Grant Schedule and Stem Cell Fund Combining Statements are the responsibility of management and were derived from and relate directly to the underlying accounting and other records used to prepare the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedules are fairly stated, in all material respects, in relation to the basic financial statements as a whole.
+The Dolby Grant - schedule of revenues, expenditures and changes in available resources, the Stem Cell Fund combining balance sheet, and the Stem Cell Fund combining statement of revenues, expenditures and changes in fund balance (supplementary information) are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance GAAS.
+In our opinion, the supplementary information if fairly stated, in all material respects, in relation to the basic financial statements as a whole.